lightly-ai/lightly/docs/source/docker/configuration/configuration.rst

 Configuration
 ===================================

+Similar to the
-As the lightly framework the Lightly Worker solution can be configured using Hydra.
+`lightly open-source framework <https://github.com/lightly-ai/lightly>`_, the Lightly Worker solution can be configured using Hydra as well.

-The example below shows how the `token` parameter can be set.
+The following example shows how the `token` parameter is set.

 .. code-block:: console